 Time Stamping Service Service that provides a trusted association between a datum and a particular point in time, in order to establish reliable evidence indicating the time at which the datum existed.
 Validation Data Additional data, collected by the signer and/or a verifier, needed to verify the electronic signature in order to meet the requirements of the signature policy.
 It may include: certificates, revocation status information, time-stamps or Time-Marks.
 Verifier Entity that validates or verifies an electronic signature.
 This may be either a relying party or a third party interested in the validity of an electronic signature.
-What Is Presented is What Is Signed (WIPIWIS) the signer's document to the verifier according to the content format of the signer's What You See Is What You Sign (WYSIWYS) Description of the required qualities of the interface able to unambiguously present to the signer the document to be signed according to the content and format.
+What Is Presented is What Is Signed (WIPIWIS) Description of the required qualities of the interface able to unambiguously present the signer's document to the verifier according to the content format of the signer's document.
+What You See Is What You Sign (WYSIWYS) Description of the required qualities of the interface able to unambiguously present to the signer the document to be signed according to the content and format.